Partial Stroke Testing (PST)

 The main production benefit of a Partial Stroke Testing, is that the time between compulsory plant shutdowns and required Full Stroke Tests (FST) is extended.
 Furthermore, data of the Partial Stroke Test can be collected - which can be compared to previous tests - enabling the staff to predict when certain parts need replacement.
 This method of predictive maintenance allows any upkeep or repairs to be forecasted and scheduled, making procurement and overall plant operation to run more smoothly and efficient.

-How the PST is started and data is processed
+How the Partial Stroke Test is started and data is processed.

 Solenoid operated valve (SOV) based Partial Stroke Testing